 UUCEF accounts for the effect of any uncertain tax positions based on a "more likely than not" threshold to the recognition of the tax positions being sustained based on the technical merits of the position under scrutiny by the applicable taxing authority.
 If a tax position or positions are deemed to result in uncertainties of those positions, the unrecognized tax benefit is estimated based on a "cumulative probability assessment" that aggregates the estimated tax liability for all uncertain tax positions.
-UUCEF has a number of tax positions, none of which result in an uncertainty requiring recognition.
+UUCEF's status as a tax-exempt organization and its determination as to its investment returns being considered related to its exempt purpose are its key positions which do not result in an uncertainty requiring recognition.
 UUCEF is not currently under examination by any taxing jurisdiction.
-As a tax-exempt church related organization, UUCEF is exempt from filing certain non-profit filings.
+As a tax-exempt church related organization, UUCEF is exempt from filing certain non-profit filings such as Internal Revenue Service ("IRS") Form 990.
 UUCEF does file a Form 990T.